fasrc/slurmmon/README.md

 Slurmmon is a system for gaining insight into [Slurm](http://www.schedmd.com/) and the jobs it runs.
-It's meant for cluster administrators looking to raise cluster utilization and measure the effects of configuration changes.
+It's meant for cluster administrators looking to measure the effects of configuration changes and raise cluster utilization.
 Features include:

-* trending all the scheduler performance diagnostics (`sdiag` output)
+* trending all the scheduler performance diagnostics (the numbers from `sdiag`)
 * measuring job turnaround time of *probe jobs*, as a bellwether of scheduling issues
 * creating daily *whitespace* reports -- identifying specific users and jobs with low utilization of their allocations (the jobs that lead to the dreaded whitespace gap in plots of total resources vs. used resources)